How to Install Fail2ban with Firewalld on Fedora Linux

 Custom Filters

-directory.
-To create a custom filter, create a new file in this directory:
+First, to create a custom filter, open a new file in the filter directory:

 sudo nano /etc/fail2ban/filter.d/mycustomfilter.conf